Team-Deepiri/diri-helox/submodule_docs/GIT_SUBMODULE_MIGRATION.md

 1. Update CI/CD pipelines to handle submodules
 2. Update documentation to mention the submodule structure
 3. Set up access controls on the AI repository
-4. Update Docker Compose files if they reference python_backend paths
+4. Update Docker Compose files if they reference diri-cyrex paths
 5. Consider moving AI-specific documentation to the AI repository

 ## Notes